Curlew Rim Ranches

 Black lines are calculated from the official survey documents, AFN (Auditors File Number) 154986 and 159926 for Division 1, AFN 157150 for Division 2, AFN 159130 for Division 3

 I created a huge spreadsheet to calculate distances and bearings based on the section corners and recorded surveys (which have the measurements).
 The section corners are the anchors.
-All lines inside the section are floating independant from any physical locating of said corners (except for key corners of the development that do not measure out farther to the nearest section outside the development), thus intending to make it clear where the differences exist between calculated corners based on the 1969 survey (black lines), and actual placement of survey markers (as found today, although with consumer grade equipment, I took extra care to mitigate that issue by measuring multiple times with averaged waypoints.
+All lines inside the section are floating independant from any physical locating of said corners (except for key corners of the development that do not measure out farther to the nearest section outside the development), thus intending to make it clear where the differences exist between calculated corners based on the 1969 survey (black lines), and actual placement of survey markers (as found today, although considering I am using consumer grade equipment, I took extra care to mitigate that issue by measuring multiple times with averaged waypoints.
 Results from a professional surveyor will probably differ, but that last meter of accuracy will cost a thousand.)

 I visited nearly all of the key corners to help determine where to place this grid.
 The only incomplete gaps are to the west of section 27.

 So I had a good reason to start this project in 2004.
 Also when a Spokane surveyor hired me to find a corner he couldn't find, I started to realize why the courthouse and auditors office said CRR was messed up.
-This kind of detail shows up when fully Zoomed in to the complete private map showing all markers I have found.
+This kind of detail shows up when fully Zoomed in, showing all markers I have found.